1291 results found

 In Australia, fluoride is added to our water supplies to help to reduce tooth decay.
 In 2016 National Health and Medical Research Council (NHMRC) reviewed the scientific research on water fluoridation.

-National Health and Medical Research Council (NHMRC) understands the importance of engaging with consumers and the community on its role and activities, whilst also providing leadership and guidance to the health and medical research sector on the meaningful engagement of consumers throughout all stages of research and health care.
+National Health and Medical Research Council (NHMRC) understands the importance of engaging with consumers and the community on our role and activities.
+We also provide leadership and guidance to the health and medical research sector on the meaningful engagement of consumers throughout all stages of research and health care.

 The Australian Government Department of Health and Aged Care (the department) and National Health and Medical Research Council (NHMRC) undertook consultation processes to provide an opportunity for members of the public, peak bodies, experts and other interested stakeholders to consider mitochondrial donation in the Australian context.